BGCG/project1/README.md

 The project is still under development.

-This website is build using HTML, CSS and some Javascript from fontawesome.com
+This website is built using HTML, CSS and some Javascript from fontawesome.com

 All images used are from pexels.com which offers royality-free images.

-Specific credits;
+Specific credits for images;
 index.html page / hero image -
 todo.html page images -
 form.html image -